Stan Mikita: Early life

-Mikita was born as Stanislav Guoth in Sokolče, Slovak Republic, during the brief period it came into existence as a client state of Nazi Germany.
+Mikita was born as Stanislav Guoth in Sokolče, Slovak Republic, during the brief period it was in existence as a client state of Nazi Germany.
 He was raised in a small farming community until 1948, when he moved to St. Catharines, Ontario.
 He was adopted by his aunt and uncle, Anna and Joe Mikita, who had emigrated from Slovakia to Canada 20 years earlier and were childless.
-They came to Slovakia to visit the Guoth family before Christmas in 1948 and took the 8-year-old Stan with them when they went back to Canada.
+They came to Czechoslovakia to visit the Guoth family before Christmas in 1948 and took the 8-year-old Stan with them when they went back to Canada.
 His parents believed that there was a brighter future for him in Canada than in then Communist Czechoslovakia, whose borders (including the area of Slovakia) had been reinstated at the end of World War II.
 His aunt and uncle also gave him their surname, and he anglicized his first name to Stanley.

-Stan considered himself Slovak, and mentioned in interviews how proud he was of his Slovak origin.
+He attended high school at St. Catharines Collegiate.